 But what does this mean?
 Where do you go to from here, and how do you deal with this information?

-According to Professor Shirley Kokot (Educational Psychologist at Unisa and president of the National Association for Gifted and Talented Children in South Africa), herself the mother of three gifted children, there are many different definitions for describing a child who is gifted.
+According to Professor Shirley Kokot (Educational Psychologist at Unisa and president of the National Association for Gifted and Talented Children in South Africa), herself the mother of 3 gifted children, there are many different definitions for describing a child who is gifted.

-“I like to use the following definition: A child who has the potential or ability to perform at an extraordinary level in one or several fields as compared to same-aged peers with a similar cultural and educational background,” she says.
+“I like to use the following definition: A child who has the potential or ability to perform at an extraordinary level in one or several fields as compared to same-aged peers with a similar cultural and educational background,” she said.

 However, she added that there was a clear distinction between a clever child and a gifted one.

 “A 'clever' child is not necessarily a gifted child, nor is an 'above average' child necessarily gifted.
 Clever and above-average children succeed academically in schools designed for the average.
 Gifted children don't fit well into 'average' schools.

 “It’s also important to remember that some children have the potential for giftedness but due to cultural or educational disadvantages, might not show the potential in various settings.”Gifted or prodigy?

 There are many terms used to explain an extraordinary child, although many of them are not entirely correct.
 However, Kokot pointed out that there is a very clear distinction between a child who is gifted, and one who can be described as a prodigy.